CSaratakij/MainBlog/content/projects/Doppelganger.md

 You can view the implementation [here](https://github.com/CSaratakij/SceneSelector) .

 ## How we design a game pacing
-(the overall design of phase and the chart of difficulty & the period of the phase) (don't forget to warn about spoiler alert in our game pacing design, how you teach player on spot of how focus works and how box puzzle works)
+(todo)(the overall design of phase and the chart of difficulty & the period of the phase) (don't forget to warn about spoiler alert in our game pacing design, how you teach player on spot of how focus works and how box puzzle works)
 (how you teach player to grab & push box)